- 1. Key Takeaways

 - Extra Layers: Thermal underwear and a fleece jacket can provide the extra warmth you need when the temperature drops.

-- Hiking Boots: Choose boots that offer good ankle support and have a high-quality grip suitable for slippery or icy conditions.
+- Hiking Boots: Choose hiking boots that offer good ankle support and have a high-quality grip suitable for slippery or icy conditions.

 - Wool Socks: Warm socks are some of the best things you can have out on the trail.
 It also doesn’t hurt to bring an extra pair just in case.